 Bridge heights and openings

-There are a number of historic bridges in The Broads which present a navigational challenge to yachts and larger vessels.
+There are a number of historic bridges in the Broads which present a navigational challenge to yachts and larger vessels, including a mixture of rail swing bridges, road bridges and pedestrian foot bridges.

-Yachts will typically need to lower their masts when navigating through most bridges in The Broads.
-There are also rail bridges at Somerleyton, Reedham, Trowse and Oulton Broad that have been constructed with swing mechanisms which are staffed and opened by Network Rail as required by individual vessels.
-Other types of bridges open by lifting mechanisms and these are at Breydon Water, Novi Sad, St Julian's and Carrow Road bridge in Norwich.
+There are rail bridges at Somerleyton, Reedham, Trowse and Oulton Broad that have been constructed with swing mechanisms which are staffed and opened by Network Rail as required by individual vessels.

 Although the rail swing bridges at Somerleyton and Reedham may be opened by Network Rail without a direct contact being made with the operator, individual vessels may use VHF channel 12 to request a specific opening where required.
 The bridges can be swung 24 hours a day.